 3in (76mm) diameter sieves for sonic sifters have clear acrylic frames for easy observation of the particle separation process.
 Each frame is machined for a close fit when nesting with other sieves, protecting the air column, and reducing sample loss.

-- ASTM E11 Acrylic Frame Test Sieves fitted with conventional woven-wire cloth are also available.
-These sieves meet ASTM E11 requirements and are available in opening sizes from 5.60mm to 20µm (No. 3 ½ to No. 635).
+Acrylic Frame Test Sieves fitted with conventional woven-wire cloth are also available.
+These sieves meet ASTM E11 requirements and are supplied with an ASTM certificate of compliance.
+They are available in opening sizes from 5.60mm to 20µm (No. 3 ½ to No. 635).

-If you’re finding it difficult to produce accurate particle size distributions for fine materials efficiently, Contact Tech Support with questions and discuss a free demonstration test to see if the Sonic Sifter is right for your application.
+If you’re finding it difficult to produce accurate particle size distributions for fine materials efficiently, Contact our Testing Experts with questions and discuss a free demonstration test to see if the Sonic Sifter is right for your application.